everestso/everestso.github.io/_posts/2023-05-26-STEMEngagedAssimilationIssues.md

 Any STEM engagement process that ignores the central valley social landscape is trully couterproductive: worse than doing nothing becuase it creates issues and ignores them (like even repressed misogynistic attitudes in a male dominated community).

+Still, Central Valley is a better location than many to make mistakes becuase our underserved communities have self-segregrated for historical reasons, and there is room for this self-segregation in the valley.

 [<< ?? >>](???)